 Regulation requires all prospective F and M students to pay the I-901 Student and Exchange Visitor Information System (SEVIS) Fee before the Department of State issues you a visa.
 To pay the I-901 SEVIS Fee, visit FMJfee.com to access the SEVIS Form I-901.
 Watch the I-901 SEVIS Fee payment tutorial to learn about each step of the payment process.

-Who needs to pay the I-901 SEVIS Fee?
+Who Pays the I-901 SEVIS Fee

 - All prospective F and M students from countries where a visa to travel to the United States is mandatory.